 As all good things do, your time in the Kalahari has come to an end.
 After your last breakfast in this wonderful setting, you will be transferred back to Johannesburg where you will continue home or onto the rest of your trip.

-On this 8-Day Kalahari Walking Safari you will be walking & sleeping in the true wilderness; therefore, you will need to be self-sufficient with a few items.
-Some items we provide (detailed with cost), but below are the extra items that you will need to provide for yourself:
+This 8 Day Kalahari Walking Safari will have you sleeping in the midst of the wilderness and therefore you will need to be self-sufficient with a few items, some items are included however these are the extra items that you will need to have.

 Equipment and Clothing Items: